 Using Your Business Website

 Your business’ website serves as the centre of your digital world and acts as your content marketing hub.
-It’s surprising that most people don’t take full advantage of everything that a website can do to help your business grow.
+It’s surprising that most people don’t take full advantage of everything that a website can do to help their business grow.

-Your website, can help you:
+Your website can help you:

 - Be discovered by potential customers

 - Build trust with your business / local community

 - Convert those leads

 In order to take advantage of what a website can do, you have to take full advantage of everything that you can include or post on your website.
 There are a few important rules to follow if you want to make the most of your business’ content hub.